filp/why/README.md

 ## Are you serious?

 Well, it does actually work.
+Yes, you can even click links...mostly.

 <img src="http://i.imgur.com/GYeamse.gif" width="256">